EngrDhee/automatic_credit_debit_operations/README.md

 # Credit and Debit Operations Automation Script

 ## Introduction
-The Credit and Debit Operations Automation Script is a Python script designed to automate the process of crediting and debiting main and bonus balances of subscriber lines for Globacom Nigeria.
+The Credit and Debit Operations Automation Script is a Python script designed to automate the process of crediting and debiting main and bonus balances of subscriber lines for a Telecommunication company.
 It aims to address the inefficiencies and potential errors associated with manual operations.
 By automating these tasks, the script offers significant improvements in:
 - Efficiency
 - Accuracy
 - Ease of troubleshooting